 Authenticity is Key

-Bogue mentioned that with all the ads and content your audience is forced to consume each day, they’re over being sold to.
-Viewers are not interested in your marketing speak, and they certainly don’t want to feel tricked into researching your product.
+Bogue mentioned that with all the ads and content people are forced to consume each day, they’re over being “sold to.”
+Viewers are not interested in your “marketing speak,” and they certainly don’t want to feel tricked into researching your product.

-On top of that, when people’s motivation to buy comes from their values, they’re not looking for a list of product features won’t convince them to buy.
+On top of that, when potential customers are looking to find products that align with their values, a list of product features won’t convince them to buy.
 Instead, you have to tell your product’s story.

 You want proof of this?
 Just think of the explosion of the sharing economy, says Bogue.
 If you want to “Live like a Local,” all you have to do is to check into an AirBnB.
-In a world where our daily moments are being scrutinized on social media, your audience wants to spend their money on eye-catching experiences instead of typical vacations.
+In a world where daily moments are being scrutinized on social media, people want to spend their money on eye-catching experiences instead of typical vacations.

 That means you can’t just see your product or service as a “thing,” and you can’t market it that way.
 Instead, consider how your brand can fit into your target’s lifestyle.
 How does your service and product enhance the way your users live?

 Products and Services are a Means of Self-Expression

-With the help of social media, the content that people consume is now a part of their curated self-image when they share on their profiles.
-This means you have to be extremely tuned in to what your customer thinks of themselves – and their aspirations.
+With the help of social media, the content that people consume – videos, memes, articles – now easily become a part of their curated self-image when they share on their profiles.
+This means you have to be extremely in-tune with what your customer thinks of themselves – and their aspirations.

-It can be easy to get too aspirational here, however.
+It can be easy to get too inspirational here, however.
 Remember: you want to keep everything authentic.
-If you’re telling your audience about how cool your product will make them and your campaign comes off corney, suddenly you look like Hillary Clinton doing the Nae-Nae (good try Hillary).
+If you’re telling your viewers about how cool your product will make them and your campaign comes off corney, suddenly you look like Hillary Clinton doing the Nae-Nae (good try Hillary).